 Pack Heavy Below and Light On Top

-Once your vehicle is customised for the terrain, you should bear a few things in mind before you load up.
+Once your vehicle is customized for the terrain, you should bear a few things in mind before you load up.
 Firstly, weight distribution.
-Usually, the centre of gravity on a 4X4 is higher than a regular car.
+Usually, the center of gravity on a 4X4 is higher than a regular car.
 This allows 4X4s to trundle along on difficult terrain without scrapes on the vehicle’s underside.
 Unfortunately, another consequence is that your 4X4 is more likely to roll.
 To avoid this happening, pack as much weight as you can low in the vehicle.
 Avoid securing heaving things like water containers or spare tyres to the roof.
 While your vehicle might look like a real adventure-mobile, you’ll be sacrificing stability.
 Reserve the roof rack light for weight items like sleeping bags, mattresses and light tents.

-Tyre Pressure:
+Tire Pressure:

 If you’re dreaming of leaving the tarmac behind, make sure you consider these tips before you set off on your offroad adventure.